krasimir/actml/README.md

 ### Behavior options

 There are options that define the behavior of Dactory while processing your _word_.
-For example if you want to run your _word_'s children in parallel you have to use the `processChildrenInParallel` option.
+For example if you want to run your _word_'s children in parallel you can to use the `processChildrenInParallel` option.

 ```js
 function A() {